Skip to product information

 • Vintage: 1960's - 1970's

-• Description: This is a very pretty divided dish has 3 separate sections excellent for serving hors-devours, olives, nuts, candy or any other small food items.
-It is in the very pretty vintage pattern called Daisy and Button, which pointed us towards Fenton, Duncan Miller, Smith and other American glass manufacturers that produced this pattern.
-However, the fact that it's marked "Made in France" called for further investigation, see below for our limited findings.
-The words Made in France are embossed on the inside border of the dish, we tried to capture it in the pictures but were unsuccessful.
-Great as a serving dish but also could be used on your makeup table, for earnings and small jewelry, lots of uses to corral small items.
+• Description: This is a very pretty bowl, with 3 separate sections excellent for serving hors-devours, olives, nuts, candy or any other small food items.
+It is a highly collectible vintage pattern called Daisy and Button, which pointed us towards Fenton, Duncan Miller, Smith and other American glass manufacturers that produced this pattern.
+However, it's marked "Made in France", which called for further investigation.
+After much research, (see below for our findings), we learned this dish was made by Luxhem de Veropa, a glass maker in France.
+Great as a serving dish, or used to corral small items.

 • Material: Pressed Glass